Mustafa-Vienna/PetAdoption/README.md

    - Registered users and authors can like posts by clicking a heart icon to show interest.
    - Both authors and registered users can leave comments on posts to facilitate discussions and inquiries.
-   - Visitors (non-registered users) can view posts but cannot interact through likes or comments.
+   - Visitors (non-registered users) can browse posts and view comments as well as the like counts, but they cannot engage by liking or commenting.

 4. **Admin Dashboard**

+     **Admin users have access to a comprehensive dashboard that provides full control over managing the platform.
+They can:**

+      - Create, update, and delete comments, likes, tags, and user details.
+      - Manage users, including account status and permissions.
-   - Admin users have access to a dashboard where they can monitor listings, manage posts, and oversee user activity to ensure a safe and supportive platform.
+      - Oversee platform activity to maintain a safe and supportive environment.

 5. **Responsive Design**
    - The website is fully responsive, ensuring an optimal user experience across all devices, including mobile and desktop views.